 • the jersey number the player is wearing when he scores the points, if numbered one (1) to thirteen (13) or;

-• in the case of an interchange situation, the number of the player that replaced a team member numbered one (1) to thirteen (13) as part of the interchange process; or
+• in the case of an interchange situation, the number of the player that replaced a team member numbered one (1) to thirteen (13) as part of the interchange process if numbers 14 to 17 are not being used; or

 • in the case of a pre-game replacement situation, the number of the person that person replaced